ctjhoa/bookmarks-synchronizer/README.md

 # bookmarks-synchronizer
-A free bookmarks synchronizer using a github repo
+A free bookmarks synchronizer using a git repo